CharlyMannion/rick-and-mortyfied-api/README.md

 ```
 #### Request body accepts

-- an object in the form {location: "https://rickandmortyapi.com/api/location/1"}
+- an object in the form {location: "Anatomy Park"}
   - this will update the current location of the character

 #### Responds with